vitessio/website/content/en/docs/user-guides/vschema-guide/advanced-vschema.md

 Multi-Column Vindexes are useful in the following two use cases:

 * Grouping customers by their regions so they can be hosted in specific geographical locations.
-This may be required for compliance, and also to achieve better performance.
+This may be required for compliance and also to achieve better performance.
 * For a multi-tenant system, grouping all rows of a tenant in a separate set of shards.
 This limits the fan out of queries if searching only for rows that are related to a single tenant.

 In both cases the leading column is the region or tenant, and is used to form the first few bits of the `keyspace_id`.
 The second column is used for the bits that follow.
 Since Vitess shards by keyrange, this approach will naturally group all rows of a region or tenant within the same shard, or within a group of consecutive shards.
 Since each shard is its own MySQL cluster, these can then be deployed to different regions as needed.